 Some faculty prefer to waive the right to review evaluation materials requested from on-campus and off-campus reviewers.
 You may execute the waiver below, if you choose to do so.
 However, it is not required, and all faculty are entitled to and will receive full and fair evaluation of dossier materials submitted in support of promotion and tenure, including evaluations, whether submitted confidentially or not.
 You will retain your right of access to written evaluations prepared by your department, college, dean, and the Provost and Executive Vice President, although the confidentiality and identity of other reviewers referred to in these evaluations will be maintained.

 WAIVER OF ACCESS TO SUBMITTED EVALUATION MATERIALS FROM REVIEWER

 Dossiers for 2018–2019 are to be uploaded to the electronic system no later than February 8, 2019.
 The process for 2018-2019 is entirely electronic.
 Hard copies should not be submitted.

 Instructions on how to upload each dossier have been shared with the appointed college contacts.
 Please contact your Dean's office if you do not know who the contact is for your college.
 Do not include supplemental materials with the dossier (such as copies of journal articles, etc.).
 Those materials should be kept within the department and available upon request of the University Promotion and Tenure committee.

-PLEASE NOTE: Final decisions for promotions for Faculty Research Assistants, Instructors and Courtesy appointments will end with the Dean's final decision and should not be forwarded to the Office of Academic Affairs for review.
-Final decisions for these cases should be communicated to Sara Daly in the Office of Academic Affairs no later than May 1, 2018.
+PLEASE NOTE: Final decisions for promotions for Faculty Research Assistants, Instructors and Courtesy appointments will end with the Dean's final decision and should not be forwarded to the Office of Faculty Affairs for review.
+Final decisions for these cases should be communicated to Sara Daly in the Office of Faculty Affairs no later than May 1, 2019.